m-mango/bavarian-forest-visitor-monitoring-dssgx-24/docs/limitations-and-challenges.md

 - Sensor-specific IN and OUT counts may not correspond one-to-one with individual visitors, as some people might enter the park at one sensor and exit at another or leave through an exit without a sensor.

-- The limited number of sensors placed at non-random locations throughout the park introduces potential **bias**:
+- The limited number of sensors placed at non-random locations throughout the park potentially introduces **bias**:
    - The absence of sensors at many other entry and exit points systematically underestimates the total number of visitors, making it difficult to accurately assess park occupancy.
     - The locations of the installed sensors do not adequately represent all areas of the park, which introduces bias in the visitor count estimates.
 For example, a popular trail that loops through the park has two entrances and one exit.
 A sensor is installed at Waldhausreibe, located at one of the entrances—the less frequented one.
 This resulted in a significant discrepancy between the number of visitors entering (IN) and exiting (OUT) the park, with the IN count for this sensor being notably lower than the OUT count.
-Below are graphs (Figure 1 and Figure 2) that illustrate this issue.
+Below are graphs (Figures 1 and 2) that illustrate this issue.
     - The absence of sensors at many other entry and exit points systematically underestimates the total number of visitors, making it difficult to accurately assess park occupancy.
     - The sensor data exhibit a "missing not at random" pattern (i.e., bias).
 Since the collection of visitor sensor data began in 2016, additional sensors have been installed over the years, leading to significant gaps in the dataset.
 Below is a graph (Figure 3) illustrating this issue: individual sensors are shown on the y-axis, while time (ranging from 2016 to 2024) is represented on the x-axis.
 In the graph, red indicates periods of missing data, while blue indicates when a sensor was installed, functioning, and actively collecting data.
         - Furthermore, sensors can malfunction and require repairs, while cloud-connected sensors may go offline, contributing to greater error **variance** in the estimates of park visitors.